 Handicap Races

-Most horse races are handicap races, these are run every day of the week at UK and Irish racecourses.
+Most horse races are handicap races, which are run daily at UK and Irish racecourses.

 In a handicap race, horses carry different weights based on their previous performances and runs.

-There are also maiden and novice handicaps – those are a combination of the handicap structure with the added regulations of those races applied on top.
+There are also maiden and novice handicaps, which are a combination of the handicap structure with the added regulations of those races applied on top.

-For more information on handicap races read out what is a handicap horse race guide.
+For more information on handicap races, read our What is a handicap horse race guide.

 Some of the most famous listed races include: